 for Liberal Studies (Media & Communications)

 This module builds upon critical theoretical traditions in order to enable students to critically analyse and understand the complex relationship between media, communications and culture.
 This module aims to enable students to develop a comprehensive overview of the field of media and communications, marked by a well-developed insight into key areas of influential and current research.
-This module allows students to explore theoretical traditions and examine the multiple ways such traditions can and have been applied to contemporary phenomenon and vastly transforming media processes, practices and platforms.
+This module allows students to explore theoretical traditions and examine the multiple ways such traditions can and have been applied to contemporary phenomena and vastly transforming media processes, practices and platforms.
 Students are expected to develop a broad understanding of the intersections between media economics, politics and culture and to develop a sophisticated knowledge base for analysing today’s dynamic media systems and environments.

 This module introduces students to core concepts and theories outlining the role, purpose and functions of journalism within society.
 These theories draw from core principles relating to the freedom of information such as liberty of the press and freedom of speech.
 This module examines the early history of journalism including the revolutionary history of the printing press, yellow journalism and penny dreadfuls, followed by the growth of media ownership from 18th to 21st Century press barons.
 Students are expected to understand the close relationship between journalism, politics and democracy by bridging theoretical foundations with case studies mapping the history and development of journalism in society.
 Current research and practice around media work and practice in news production informs analysis of changing journalistic practice and its social impact.
 Contemporary case studies illustrate the tensions prevalent in theoretical foundations, rapid developments in the field and emerging issues and debates related to journalism.